10-MINUTE MUSICAL COLLECTION

 On a late-night subway, a passenger accuses a young woman wearing a hijab of terrorism, which puts the only other rider in a precarious situation.

-Taking place entirely on a New York City subway car, during the opening number (Q Train), each of the three characters board in succession.
-First comes Anna, a terribly shy young woman, obsessing on the assignment her therapist has given her: to talk to a stranger.
-At the next stop comes Doug, who calls Anna’s attention to the fact that her purse is unzipped.
+While on the “Q TRAIN” in New York City, Anna terribly shy young woman, is obsessing on an assignment her therapist has given her: to talk to a stranger.
+At the next subway stop Doug gets on the train and attempts to get Anna’s attention to the fact that her purse is unzipped.
 Anna flinches, and Doug resents what feels like a snub.
-Last to enter is Niaz, a Muslim woman wearing a Hijab.
+Last to enter the train is Niaz, a Muslim woman wearing a Hijab.
 She accidentally bumps into Anna, and apologizes; but her apology is ignored, leaving Niaz resentful.

 The train jolts to a stop.
 Doug, noticing that Niaz is wearing a Hijab and studying a chemistry book, jumps to the conclusion that she is a terrorist.
 He questions her, aggressively, and she explains that she is a nursing student.
 He doesn’t believe her, and his level of tension escalates.
-Anna is afraid for Niaz and feels she has to do something but cannot imagine what (Anna’s Decision).
+Anna is afraid for Niaz and feels she has to do something, “ANNA’S DECISION”, but cannot imagine what.
 Finally, Anna turns to Niaz and strikes up a seemingly irrelevant conversation.
 After a moment of hesitation, Niaz catches on to Anna’s strategy and converses, thus successfully frustrating Doug’s attempts to provoke her.

 After he recovers, Doug asks Niaz to forgive him for verbally attacking her.
 Niaz tells him she won’t forgive him, not until she knows he has changed his behavior in the future.

 The train lights come back to normal, and it resumes its journey.
 Doug exits at the next stop.
 Anna asks Niaz if she will go to the movies with her this coming weekend.
 Niaz says no -- but only because it’s Ramadan.
-They agree to go to the movies sometime in the future.
+They agree to go to the movies sometime in the future and leave the train “Q TRAIN (reprise)”.

 In 2017, Bystander was originally produced by Summerfest! at the Hudson Guild Theater in New York City, New York.